Nashville Hot Honey Chicken Slider Sandwiches

 nashville hot chicken slider sandwiches topped with coleslaw

-4. Assemble the Hot Honey Chicken Sandwiches: Brush both sides of the cooked chicken thighs with the hot honey sauce then place one chicken thigh on the bottom slider bun.
-Add a spoonful of creamy southern coleslaw, a couple of pickle slices, and the top chicken slider with the top bun.
+5. Assemble the Hot Honey Chicken Sliders: Brush the cooked chicken with the hot honey sauce, coating both sides.
+Place one piece on the bottom of each slider bun.
+Add coleslaw and pickle slices, then top with the remaining bun.

 nashville hot chicken slider sandwiches topped with coleslaw

-Looking for burger or slider recipes?
+Looking for more slider recipes?
 Try these other favorites:

 nashville hot chicken slider sandwiches topped with coleslaw